 An addict begins to neglect responsibilities and exhibits increasingly irresponsible behavior, putting all of their efforts and focus towards consuming more drugs and alcohol.

-Substance abuse and mental health are linked closely together.
-There is a cycle where depression can lead to substance abuse, which can lead to depression, and on and on.
+Substance use and mental health are linked closely together.
+There is a cycle where depression can lead to substance use, which can lead to depression, and on and on.